Scalable molecular simulation of electrolyte solutions with quantum chemical accuracy: Conclusion and future work

-The next step is to begin scaling this method to build a database of properties of electrolytes across a much wider range of conditions and compositions than exists currently.
-A key focus should be on important electrolytes that are particularly difficult to characterise experimentally such as pure lithium bicarbonate which immediately speciates into a mixture of carbonates in solution, meaning even its most basic properties have never been measured.
-More advanced techniques for generating the data sets such as meta-dynamics\cite{herrMetadynamicsTrainingNeural2018} and active learning\cite{Wang2022,guoAL4GAPActiveLearning2023} will likely be required for these more complex systems.
+Importantly, our approach combines equivariant NNPs and DC-DFT to achieve this predictive ability with reasonable training data requirements and moderate computational resources.
+This means it is feasible to scale this approach to many different electrolyte solutions, enabling the construction of a database of properties of electrolytes across a much wider range of conditions and compositions than currently exists, a task of critical industrial importance.
+A key focus should be on important electrolytes and properties that are particularly difficult to characterise experimentally, as well as high-temperature and high-pressure conditions, where experimental data is difficult to obtain.

-Besides being of direct practical use, this database can also provide the training data for a new generation of AI models analogous to Alphafold2’s use of the PDB.\cite{jumperHighlyAccurateProtein2021a} This should enable the rapid prediction of the properties of electrolyte solutions, without requiring direct simulation.
-Such a database could also be used to train generative models for designing new electrolytes.\cite{kaufmanCOATIMultimodalContrastive2023}